LeeT27/learningVerilog/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/1fe4ecfe-c4d0-4976-8105-e50a13545cd9" />

 **Key Features / Learning Outcomes**
-- Implemented **full adder modules** using XOR, AND, and OR gates, and learned the theory behind bitwise addition
+- Implemented **full adder modules** using XOR, AND, and OR gates, and learned the theory behind ripple addition
 - Displayed testbench results to the terminal using `$display`
-- Learned to initialize **multi-bit inputs, outputs, and wires**
+- Learned to initialize **multi-bit inputs, outputs, wires, and registers**
-- Learned Verilog **loops** and the `generate` keyword to create multiple instances of `full_adder` at once
+- Learned Verilog **loop** syntax and the `generate` keyword to create multiple instances of `full_adder`
 - Accommodated an **extra bit in the top module output** to handle carry-out and prevent overflow

 ## [Project 3: 32-Bit 4x8-to-1 Multiplexer (MUX)](https://github.com/LeeT27/learningVerilog/tree/main/32-Bit%204x8-to-1%20Multiplexer%20(MUX)) (9/26/25)